-Successful and trusted brands that tap into their data using social media reputation management tools will know the answer to the question immediately.
-They will have the ability to understand — in seconds and at scale — what customers really mean whenever they share their thoughts in their own words.
+The world’s most successful brands tap into their data to achieve a more accurate view of the customer experience.
+Through customer experience analytics, they have the ability to understand — in seconds and at scale — what customers really mean whenever they share their thoughts in their own words.

 A well-managed social media reputation management plan can be a difference-maker in attracting customers to your business.